 Two New Combinations Of Drugs For Treating Acne

 It’s been at least 30 years since doctors prescribed single drugs for treating acne.
 Acne patients no longer get just a disinfectant like a benzoyl peroxide or just an antibiotic like minocycline or just a retinoid drug like Differin.
 Dermatologists prescribe medications with multiple effects to get rid of as many blemishes as possible.
-Typically they prescribe an antibiotic plus a retinoid plus benzoyl peroxide.
+Typically, they prescribe1 an antibiotic plus a retinoid plus benzoyl peroxide.

 There are increasing suggestions in the medical literature that using three medications for treating acne at the same time is just too much.
 In particular, adding a retinoid like Accutane, Retin-A, Tazorac, or Differin to benzoyl peroxide and an antibiotic often causes more irritation than it prevents.